DataDog/hiring-engineers/answers.md

 ### Creating a Timeboard with the Datadog API

 The one difficulty I had was understanding the difference between a Timeboard vs a Dashboard.
-Once I understood that a Timeboard is a type of a Dashboard I realized that I need to look into the documentation for the creation of a new Dashboard.
+Once I understood that a Timeboard is a type of Dashboard I realized that I needed to look into the documentation for the creation of a new Dashboard.
 [Docs API Dashboards](https://docs.datadoghq.com/api/latest/dashboards/)

 I decided to use a Python script, so I started with the installation of Python 3 and pip on my VM